Office Hours Fall 2018: Fall Term Leave

 Research Interests: Chinese and international cinemas, film and media studies, socialism and postsocialism, histories and theories of Asian urbanization, global capitalism, gender studies, critical theory

 Erin Yu-Tien Huang is Assistant Professor of East Asian Studies and Comparative Literature, and an executive member of Princeton’s Committee for Film Studies.
-She received her Ph.D. in Comparative Literature with a Graduate Feminist Emphasis in Gender & Sexuality Studies from the University of California, Irvine (2012).
-She is an interdisciplinary film scholar and comparatist working on the intersections of urban studies and Chinese cinema studies.
-Her work focuses on the cultures of China, Hong Kong, Taiwan, and Singapore.
+She is the co-founder of Asia Theory Visuality—an intellectual platform that harbors collaborative thinking on experimental and theoretical approaches to Asian Studies.
+She received her Ph.D. in Comparative Literature with a Graduate Feminist Emphasis in Gender & Sexuality Studies from the University of California, Irvine.
+She is an interdisciplinary scholar and comparatist working on the intersections of urban studies and Chinese cinema studies.
+Her work focuses on the cultures of China, Hong Kong, and Taiwan.
 Actively deconstructing “Asia” as a geopolitical and economic formation, she is interested in approaches that problematize the disciplinary boundary between East and Southeast Asia(s).
-Her research interests broadly include film and media studies, Marxist feminism(s), the global imaginaries of socialism and (post-) socialism, urban theory, and phenomenology.
+Her research interests broadly include film and media studies, Marxism(s), feminist theory, the global imaginaries of socialism and post-socialism, urban theory, and phenomenology.

-Her current book project, Capital’s Abjects: Chinese Cinemas, Urban Horror, and the Limits of Visibility, examines post-1980s transnational Chinese visual cultures through the interdisciplinary exploration of film, documentary, architecture, interior design, and other forms of visual media.
-This monograph studies the parallel emergence of the aesthetics of urban horror and a new species of illegible spaces – ranging from factory cities and science and industrial parks, to underground cities of migrants, construction sites, and abandoned ghost cities – produced during the expansion of neoliberal economic integration among China, its neighboring Sinophone countries, and beyond.
-Conceptualized as Capital’s abjected spaces, the urban forms examined in this project occupy a paradoxical role of being the primary locations that sustain the transnational postsocialist economy and the visual basis for cultural critiques of economic, gender, and ethnic violence that are embedded in the social unconscious of (post-)socialist China and its economic partners.
-In addition to completing her first book manuscript, she is preparing a second project on the cultural history of Chinese socialist industrial modernities.
-This project begins by examining representations of the “city” in 1930s leftist cinema, tracing the city’s shifting definitions and corresponding visions of Chinese modernities up to the era of economic reform.
+Her current book project, Urban Horror: Neoliberal Post-Socialism, Chinese Cinemas, and the Limits of Visibility (under contract with Duke University Press), asks what the “post-” in post-socialism means as a temporal and spatial imaginary in and outside the People’s Republic of China, and theorizes neoliberal post-socialism as a deterritorialized global economic system that has no (proper) name.
+The book studies the parallel emergence of the cinematic aesthetics of urban horror and a new species of illegible spaces in the present– ranging from sprawling factory cities and science and industrial parks, to zones of economic and political exception, and urban ruins – produced during the expansion of neoliberal economic integration among China, its neighboring Sinophone countries, and beyond.
+The urban forms examined in this project occupy a paradoxical role of being the primary locations that sustain the transnational post-socialist economy and the visual basis for cultural critiques of economic, gender, and ethnic violence that are embedded in the social unconscious of post-socialist China and its economic partners.
+Her second project, tentatively titled Ocean Media: Islands and Cinema in the Age of Spatial Expansion, considers the relationship between the technologies of geospatial visuality and contemporary spatial technologies of islanding—e.g. mega-port, artificial island, container ship, and more.
+It is a project that theorizes new forms of worlding, through the deployment of ocean media.

-Professor Huang has taught across multiple disciplines, including East Asian Studies, Comparative Literature, Gender & Sexuality Studies, and Film & Media Studies.
+Professor Huang has taught across multiple disciplines, including East Asian Studies, Comparative Literature, Gender & Sexuality Studies, Film & Media Studies, and Asian American Studies.
 Before joining the faculty at Princeton University, she was Visiting Assistant Professor of East Asian Studies at New York University.

-“Intimate Dystopias: Dreams of the Interior and Architectural Feminism in Li Shaohong’s Urban Cinema.” (forthcoming in positions: asia critique)
+“Intimate Dystopias: Dreams of the Interior and Architectural Feminism in Li Shaohong’s Urban Cinema.” (forthcoming in positions: asia critique, April 2019)

 “The De-Spectacular and Taiwanese Neo-Noir—Rebels of the Neon God and the Crime Cinema of Triviality,” in East Asian Film Noir, eds.
 Chi-Yun Shin and Mark Gallagher (London: I.B.
 Tauris, 2015)